General Motors (GM) Financial Report

 Section 2: GM Balance Sheet Analyzed

-For GM's balance sheet, I again review each critical line item from the balance sheet.
-In reviewing each line item, I will define GM's balance sheet line items, such as cash, property, plant and equipment, and liabilities.
-Next, I then offer a summary analysis of GM's essential balance sheet line items.
+For GM’s balance sheet, I again review each critical line item from the balance sheet.
+In reviewing each line item, I will define GM’s balance sheet line items, such as cash, property, plant and equipment, and liabilities.
+Next, I will offer a summary analysis of GM’s essential balance sheet line items.

 The Importance of Balance Sheet for General Motors (GM) Financial Analysis